A new Karin Slaughter series featuring my namesake!

 As noted above, I didn't warm to Andrea in the first book.
 Thankfully, in Girl, forgotten Andrea resurfaces and transforms into a kick-butt newly-mind US Marshal.
 I like her now!
 She has some grit to her instead of being a bit pathetic as she was in the first book.

 Girl, forgotten covers two storylines: the murder of 18-year-old Emily Vaughan on prom night in a small beachside town in 1982, and Andrea's first Marshal assignment to protect a federal judge (Emily's mother) who has been receiving death threats.
-Emily is pregnant when she is murdered and the case has never been solved, nor has the identity of the baby's father ever discovered.
+Emily is pregnant when she is murdered and the case has never been solved, nor has the identity of the baby's father ever been discovered.
 The cold case turns up links to Andrea's past that are explored in the first book.

-The second Andrea Oliver book is deeply disturbing.
-I know Slaughter's books are never sugar-coated when it comes to hideous acts towards women, but this is pretty grim.
-The way Emily is treated in the past story is appalling, and all the players in her story are despicable human beings, both in the past and the present.
-The crimes in the current story are about the abuse of power and dehumanising of women and I find these topics hard to read about.
-All that said, Slaughter usually doesn't hold back when it comes to describing vile and heinous crimes, but at least Girl, forgotten is light on graphic descriptions of physical violence.
+I know Slaughter's books are never sugar-coated when it comes to hideous acts towards women, but this one is pretty grim.
+The crimes in the current story are about the abuse of power and dehumanising of women.
+I find these topics hard to read about so I struggled with the rawness of the subject matter.
+Slaughter usually doesn't hold back when it comes to describing vile and heinous crimes, but at least Girl, forgotten is light on graphic descriptions of physical violence.

 Rating: ⭐⭐⭐⭐